aflat/auto_provision/README.md

 A couple of notes:

-1. I have only tested on python 2.7, but in theory it should work in 3.3
+0. I have only tested on python 2.7, but in theory it should work in 3.3

-2. You need a creds file, with the following contents:
+0. You need a creds file, with the following contents:
 ```
 [CredentialsSection]
 AWS_ACCESS_KEY_ID=
 AWS_SECRET_ACCESS_KEY=
 ```

-3. If you have an existing .pem key, you can supply it, and the script will attempt to use it, but the key pair in aws must have the same name as the .pem(not counting the .pem extension) eg:
+0. If you have an existing .pem key, you can supply it, and the script will attempt to use it, but the key pair in aws must have the same name as the .pem(not counting the .pem extension) eg:
 ```
 python newwww.py --p /home/gstockfisch/.ssh/mylocalkey.pem
 ```
-will use the .pem file there for the ssh/scp calls, but the aws key pair must be "mylocalkey"
+will use the .pem file there for the ssh/scp calls, but the aws key pair must be "mylocalkey".
+If you don't supply a .pem file, the script will create one, as well as the key pair